 A certificate of deposit, often called a CD for short, is a bank account similar to a savings account with one exception — you need to keep your money in the CD for a designated period of time.
 The trade-off?
 You get a much higher interest rate on CDs than you do on traditional savings accounts.

-While a traditional savings account might have 1% to 2% interest, the best CD rates might be between 5% and 10%.
+While a traditional savings account might have 1% to 2% interest, the best CD rates might be over 5%.
 As long as you keep your money in the account, at the end of your term you’ll have that interest as well.

 For example, if you put $1,000 into an 18-month CD at 5% interest, at the end of the 18 months, you’ll have $1,050 in your account.